ashishmathew0297/floyd-steinberg-dithering/README.md

 -I/usr/include/opencv4 -lopencv_stitching -lopencv_alphamat -lopencv_aruco -lopencv_barcode -lopencv_bgsegm -lopencv_bioinspired -lopencv_ccalib -lopencv_dnn_objdetect -lopencv_dnn_superres -lopencv_dpm -lopencv_face -lopencv_freetype -lopencv_fuzzy -lopencv_hdf -lopencv_hfs -lopencv_img_hash -lopencv_intensity_transform -lopencv_line_descriptor -lopencv_mcc -lopencv_quality -lopencv_rapid -lopencv_reg -lopencv_rgbd -lopencv_saliency -lopencv_shape -lopencv_stereo -lopencv_structured_light -lopencv_phase_unwrapping -lopencv_superres -lopencv_optflow -lopencv_surface_matching -lopencv_tracking -lopencv_highgui -lopencv_datasets -lopencv_text -lopencv_plot -lopencv_ml -lopencv_videostab -lopencv_videoio -lopencv_viz -lopencv_wechat_qrcode -lopencv_ximgproc -lopencv_video -lopencv_xobjdetect -lopencv_objdetect -lopencv_calib3d -lopencv_imgcodecs -lopencv_features2d -lopencv_dnn -lopencv_flann -lopencv_xphoto -lopencv_photo -lopencv_imgproc -lopencv_core
 ```

-This is how we know that we have OpenCV up and running from the source code.
+This confirms that OpenCV is up and running from the source code.

-**IMPORTANT NOTE:** I have tried this process on the Anvil supercomputer, however, due to the requirement of superuser permissions, and access to PATH variables, I was unable to get it to work.
-You might have better luck getting it to work on your local system.

 Building OpenCV from the source code is probably one of the most difficult ways of obtaining this piece of software.
 There might be many cases where you might face issues in this process depending on which platform you are using, and getting it to work might involve a fair bit of trial and error.

-My current installation was done on Ubuntu under WSL, and I have documented all the steps I have taken to the best of my ability, please feel free to reach out in case any issues pop up.

 If the installation fails or you need to remove CV for any reason, the Stackoverflow post below will aid in the uninstallation of the program from your system